Xilinx/VMC_Help/HDL/relational/README.md

 # Relational

-The Xilinx Relational block implements a comparator.

 ![](./Images/block.png)

+## Description

+The Relational block implements a comparator.

 The supported comparisons are the following: